Chauhan-Aman/Realtime--TFOD/README.md

 Run the Script Training and Detection.ipynb
 ```

-This setup will allow you to run the Human Emotion Detection system locally.
+This setup will allow you to run the Gesture Detection system locally.